JMSDOnline/vstacklet/README.md

 My focus was and is to provide a modified version for CMS and typical website server i.e;(WordPress, Joomla!, Drupal, Ghost, Magento ... etc ... ) installations, Updated/Modified/Customized Boilerplate templates to be more 'Nginx mainline' friendly; i.e http/2, as well as the ongoing use of static websites (which the original still handles splendidly!)

-Again, please be advised that I am building/testing this script on Ubuntu 20.04 (focal), Debian 11 (bullseye) & Debian 12 (bookworm) as these support Nginx versions higher than 1.8.
+Again, please be advised that I am building/testing this script on Ubuntu 20.04 (focal), Ubuntu 22.04 (jammy), Debian 11 (bullseye) & Debian 12 (bookworm) as these support Nginx versions higher than 1.8.

 ---